Can a ketogenic diet help kids with ADHD, autism and other neuropsychiatric conditions?

 “That kind of thing just breaks your heart.
 We would do anything to help him,” said his mother, Krissy Nusky.

 Then a year ago, on the advice of their pediatrician, they tried the ketogenic diet.
 Krissy remembers how the pediatrician posed it.
-“He said: ‘There is a diet you can do.
+“He said, ‘There is a diet you can do.
 It is very difficult.
 Most parents won’t stick with it.
 But if you do stick with it, it may help.'”

 Nothing to lose; everything to gain

-“I try to keep it interesting and fun for the kids, and give them choice in what we eat.
+“I try to keep it interesting and fun for the kids, and give them a choice in what we eat.
 That makes it go better.”
 Brandon’s older sister likes to bake, so she has been experimenting with different keto breads and baked-goods recipes from Diet Doctor and other sites.